-Having analysed the management of class C purchases in the construction, transport and storage industries, Manutan has carried out its latest barometer on facility management.
+Having analysed the management of tail spend in the construction, transport and storage industries, Manutan has carried out its latest barometer on facility management.
 Using the Savin'side® method, the purchasing habits of 38 major French companies have been scrutinised across six key areas.
 With an overall Savin'side® rating of 3/5, the sector shows good overall performance.
 However, despite performing well in terms of logistics, further improvements still need to be made in two major areas: supplier portfolio streamlining and transaction digitisation.

 Focus no. 1: Supplier streamlining